ankitkumj/Melanoma-Detection-Assignment/README.md

 6. **Flatten Layer**: The `Flatten` layer is added to flatten the 2D feature maps into a 1D vector, preparing the data for input into the fully connected layers.

-7. **Fully Connected Layers**: Two fully connected (dense) layers (`Dense`) are added with ReLU activation functions.
+7. **Fully Connected Dense Layers**: Two fully connected (dense) layers (`Dense`) are added with ReLU activation functions.
 The first dense layer consists of 128 neurons, and the second dense layer outputs the final classification probabilities for each class label.

 8. **Output Layer**: The number of neurons in the output layer is determined by the `target_labels` variable, representing the number of classes in the classification task.
 The output layer does not have an activation function specified, as it is followed by the loss function during training.